 The museum is handicapped accessible if you enter through the entrance of the east side of Macbride Hall, close to the stairs that take you to the main entrance.

 An elevator can take you to all the galleries.
 Pick up a gallery map from the front desk with the gift shop in the Iowa Hall gallery (just inside the east doors) or racks inside the building doors.

 The museum shares space in Macbride Hall with other departments and classrooms, so the galleries are disconnected.
 Iowa Hall is on the first floor, Hagebroeck Hall of Birds, including the Laysan Island Cyclorama, Biosphere Discovery Hub, Mammal Hall is on the third floor, and the Diversity of Life is on the ground floor.

 See Related: Things to Do in Des Moines

 Address: University of Iowa, Iowa City IA 52242

-The famous Big Ten university attracts over 30,000 new students each year infusing the city with academic and cultural energy.
+The famous Big Ten university attracts over 30,000 new students annually, infusing the city with academic and cultural energy.